-However, earlier this year the Environmental Protection Agency (EPA) found that its testing "'did not indicate levels of contaminants that would give EPA reason to take further action,'" Fuller wrote, citing an EPA announcement (see NGI, May 21).
-Fuller urged Fox to include this information in Gasland 2 "as viewers might otherwise be led to believe hydraulic fracturing had contaminated water in Dimock, a conclusion that is demonstrably false."
+However, earlier this year the Environmental Protection Agency (EPA) found that its testing “‘did not indicate levels of contaminants that would give EPA reason to take further action,'” Fuller wrote, citing an EPA announcement (see Shale Daily, May 15).
+Fuller urged Fox to include this information in Gasland 2 “as viewers might otherwise be led to believe hydraulic fracturing had contaminated water in Dimock, a conclusion that is demonstrably false.”

 Citing Fox’s short film The Sky is Pink, Fuller said the filmmaker made an erroneous connection between increased breast cancer rates and the development of shale oil and gas.
 “But as you know, experts with the Texas Cancer Registry, the University of Texas Southwestern Medical Center in Dallas, and even Susan G. Komen for the Cure have all dismissed that claim as lacking in evidence,” Fuller wrote.
 The Associated Press [AP] called the supposed link between breast cancer and development ‘one of the clearest examples of a misleading claim’ used by opponents.”

-Fox addressed the claims of the AP article cited by Fuller on his blog.
+Last month Fox addressed the claims of the AP article on his blog.